 Involvement in our local schools is another key to decreasing this sense of danger.
 Local churches and families should look to partner with public schools, helping to build relationships and create spaces where children can ask tough questions and get additional support if needed (including after-school Bible clubs and Sunday school).

-Violence, mental illness and brain health may seem like tough issues to tackle, but one verse comforts me when I consider the challenge: “The light shines in the darkness, but the darkness has not understood it” (Jn 1:5).
+Violence, mental illness and brain health may seem like tough issues to tackle, but one verse comforts me when I consider the challenge: “The light shines in the darkness, and the darkness has not overcome it” (Jn 1:5).
 In other words, while darkness persists in our world, so does the light.
 Our children are up against a terrible darkness that brings not only short-term symptoms but also chronic disease.
 Our role is to be a resource, demonstrating a faith that is rooted in the redemptive power of Jesus.
 This is a lifelong process that sets children up to understand when they need mental, physical or spiritual help to process their stress so that their imaginations are not stuck in a cycle of fight-or-flight but can instead grow images of hope shining a light on the darkness all around them.